Francisca Crovetto

-Francisca Crovetto Chadid (born April 27, 1990, in Santiago) is a Chilean sport shooter.
-She won the gold medal at the 2024 Summer Olympics in the women's skeet event, marking the third gold medal in Chilean Olympic history and becoming the first Chilean woman to win gold.
+Francisca Valeria Crovetto Chadid (born April 27, 1990) is a Chilean sport shooter who competes in skeet.
+She won the gold medal in women's skeet at the 2024 Summer Olympics in Paris, becoming the first Chilean woman to win an Olympic gold medal and only the third Chilean athlete to do so, after tennis players Nicolás Massú and Fernando González at the 2004 Summer Olympics.